-- · Fuel system parts leakage
+- Fuel system parts leakage

 - · Fuel line joint leakage

-- · Fuel line cracks or other damage
+- Fuel line cracks or other damage

 - · Fuel connector leakage

-ADUSTING IDLING SPEED
+ADJUSTING IDLING SPEED

-MWARNING: Do not touch or remove electrical parts when starting or during operation.
+MARNING: Do not touch or remove electrical parts when starting or during operation.
 Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

-- CAUTION: This procedure must be performed while the outboard motor is in the water.
-A flushing attachment or test tank can be used. - NOTE: A diagnostic tachometer should be used for this procedure.
-Results may vary depending on whether testing is conducted with the flushing attachment, in a test tank, or with the outboard motor in the water. - 1.
-Start the engine and allow it to warm up fully in neutral until it is running smoothly. - NOTE: Correct idling speed inspection is only possible if the engine is fully warmed up.
+CAUTION: This procedure must be performed while the outboard motor is in the water.
+A flushing attachment or test tank can be used.

+NOTE: A diagnostic tachometer should be used for this procedure.
+Results may vary depending on whether testing is conducted with the flushing attachment, in a test tank, or with the outboard motor in the water.

+1. Start the engine and allow it to warm up fully in neutral until it is running smoothly.

+NOTE: Correct idling speed inspection is only possible if the engine is fully warmed up.
 If not warmed up fully, the idle speed will measure higher than normal.
-If you have difficulty verifying the idle speed, or the idle speed requires adjustment, consult a LEHR dealer or other qualified mechanic. - 2.
-Verify whether the idle speed is set to specification (2000 $\pm$ 150 RPM).
-Adjust the speed by turning the idle speed screw with a phillips head screwdriver.
-An access hole is provided in the rear lower cover which allows a long screwdriver to be inserted into the idle speed screw at the proper angle.
-Remove the rubber plug to use this hole.
+If you have difficulty verifying the idle speed, or the idle speed requires adjustment, consult a LEHR dealer or other qualified mechanic.

+2. Verify whether the idle speed is set to specification (2000 \pm 150 RPM).
+Adjust the speed by turning the idle speed screw with a phillips head screwdriver as shown.